Carkham/m5_blog/blog.md

 <img src="https://cdn-images-1.medium.com/max/1000/1*vfVcF-ZaC_WbTt_LWlXH0w.png" width="600" />

 Time series data are commonly seen in the world.
 They can contain valued information that helps forecast for the future, monitor the status of a procedure and feedforward a control.
 Generic applications includes the following: sales forecasting, stock market analysis, yield projections, process and quality control, and many many more.
-See [link1](https://www.itl.nist.gov/div898/handbook/pmc/section4/pmc41.htm) and [link2](https://www.influxdata.com/time-series-forecasting-methods/#:~:text=Time%20series%20forecasting%20means%20to,on%20what%20has%20already%20happened).
+See [link1](https://www.itl.nist.gov/div898/handbook/pmc/section4/pmc41.htm) and [link2](https://www.influxdata.com/time-series-forecasting-methods/#:~:text=Time%20series%20forecasting%20means%20to,on%20what%20has%20already%20happened) for further examples of timeseries data.

 In this blog, we will introduce the timeseries package of DJL.
 This package contains the following two major features.
-First, it integrates DJL with [gluonTS](https://ts.gluon.ai/stable/index.html), a powerful timeseries python package.
-With this feature, the  models pretrained in gluonTS can be directly loaded into DJL for inference and deployment in Java environment.
+1. It integrates DJL with [gluonTS](https://ts.gluon.ai/stable/index.html), a powerful timeseries python package.
+With this feature, the pretrained models in gluonTS, either with mxnet or with pytorch, can be directly loaded into DJL for inference and deployment in Java environment.
+Also take a look at the python example [m5_gluonts_template](https://github.com/awslabs/gluonts/blob/dev/examples/m5_gluonts_template.ipynb).
+Our convention of the parameter names are the same as theirs.
-Second, it contains training features, so that users can directly build and modify timeseries deep learning models in DJL within Java envinronment.
+2. It contains training features, so that users can directly build and modify timeseries deep learning models in DJL within Java envinronment.

 In the following, we will demonstrate these features with [M5 Forecasting](https://www.kaggle.com/c/m5-forecasting-accuracy) data.
 We will also use the [airpassenger](https://ts.gluon.ai/stable/index.html) data to benchmark the pretrained model loaded from gluonTS.
 The blog is structured as follows.
-- M5 Forecasting dataset and task
+1. M5 Forecasting dataset and task
-- DeepAR model
+2. DeepAR model
-- Inference feature: inference with pretrained DeepAR model.
+3. Inference feature: inference with pretrained DeepAR model.
-- Training feature: build and train your own DeepAR model
+4. Training feature: build and train your own DeepAR model
-- Summary
+5. Summary

-## M5 Forecasting dataset and task
+## M5 Forecasting dataset and the task description

 This demonstration is based on the [Kaggle M5 Forecasting competition](https://www.kaggle.com/competitions/m5-forecasting-accuracy/overview).
-See also [link](https://mofc.unic.ac.cy/m5-competition/).
 The dataset contains **42,840 hierarchical time-series data** of the unit sales of Walmart retail goods.
 “Hierarchical” here means that we can aggregate the data from different perspectives, including item level, department level, product category level, and state level.
 Also for each item, we can access information about its price, promotions, and holidays.
 As well as sales data from Jan 2011 all the way to June 2016.

 Our goal is to forecast future sales.
 To meaure the performance of the forecasting, we are tasked to estimate the accuracy of our predictions with the metric: Root Mean Squared Scaled Error (RMSSE).
 This is designed to be scale invariant and symmetric, suitable for timeseries data.
 This will be introduced later.

-**Note**: in the original M5 forecasting data,  the time series data is very sparse containing many zero values.
+**Note**.
+In the original M5 forecasting data,  the time series data is very sparse containing many zero values.
 These zero can be seen as *inactive data*.
 So we **aggregate the sales by week** to train and predict at a coarser granularity, which focues on only the *active data*.
 To also predict for the inactive data, another model may be needed to be combined.
 The data aggration is done with a python script [**m5_data_coarse_grain.py**](https://gist.github.com/Carkham/a5162c9298bc51fec648a458a3437008).
 This script will create `weekly_xxx.csv` files representing weekly data in the dataset directory you specify.

 ## DeepAR model